libsdl-org/SDL/docs/README-migration.md

 SDL_MUTEX_MAXWAIT has been removed; it suggested there was a maximum timeout one could outlive, instead of an infinite wait.
 Instead, pass a -1 to functions that accepted this symbol.

+SDL_MUTEX_TIMEDOUT has been removed, the wait functions return SDL_TRUE if the operation succeeded or SDL_FALSE if they timed out.

-SDL_LockMutex and SDL_UnlockMutex now return void; if the mutex is valid (including being a NULL pointer, which returns immediately), these functions never fail.
-If the mutex is invalid or the caller does something illegal, like unlock another thread's mutex, this is considered undefined behavior.
+SDL_LockMutex(), SDL_UnlockMutex(), SDL_WaitSemaphore(), SDL_SignalSemaphore(), SDL_WaitCondition(), SDL_SignalCondition(), and SDL_BroadcastCondition() now return void; if the object is valid (including being a NULL pointer, which returns immediately), these functions never fail.
+If the object is invalid or the caller does something illegal, like unlock another thread's mutex, this is considered undefined behavior.

+SDL_TryWaitSemaphore(), SDL_WaitSemaphoreTimeout(), and SDL_WaitConditionTimeout() now return SDL_TRUE if the operation succeeded or SDL_FALSE if they timed out.

 The following functions have been renamed:
 * SDL_CondBroadcast() => SDL_BroadcastCondition()